vholik/medusa-custom-attributes/README.md

 ```
 export enum AttributeType {
-  MULTI = "multi", // Let's you define up to 2 values in attribute
+  MULTI = "multi", // Let's you define from 2 up to 5 values in attribute (configurable)
   SINGLE = "single", // Let's you define only 1 value in attribute
   BOOLEAN = "boolean" // boolean value (example: checkbox)
 }